 Are Your Business Metrics Strategic?

 Too many metrics on your dashboard causes a lot of confusion.
 Employees can’t focus on too many things at once.
 When you have too many KPIs then you have to ask yourself “are the metrics providing meaningful data?”
-You may be burying the right business metrics with a lot of other metrics that are just noise to the process.
+You may be burying the leading indicators for measuring organizational success with many other business metrics that are just noise to the process.

 When this happens you have to get back to first principles.
 What is the mission/vision/policy you are trying to realize?
 Consider breaking down the metrics to the ones that matter.
 If you have a very lean, stable manufacturing process that is balanced with even flow, then you should be at 100% OTD already.
 This is easy, just measure supplier performance because the rest drops out.